faranaky/magento2-simple-menu/README.md

 # Magento Simple Menu

-Compatible with Magento 2.1 +
+Compatible with Magento 2.1.* and 2.2.*

+For Magento 2.3 checkout this branch: version_2.3

 ### Installation
 * Download zip file